Scams >> Church Scams

 There are many different methodologies adopted by scammers which users need to be aware of:

-� Scammers hijack the official church's email account to send phony messages asking to wire transfer money from one account to the other.
+Scammers hijack official church email accounts to send phony messages requesting wire transfers from one account to another.

-� The scammer orders equipments and materials in the name of church, leaving the church congregation to pay huge amounts.
+• The scammer orders equipment and materials in the name of the church, leaving the church congregation responsible for paying large sums.

-� A pyramid scheme called as "gifting scheme" where church members are asked to donate small gifts in the hope of getting the same in return.
+• A pyramid scheme known as the "gifting scheme," where church members are asked to donate small gifts with the promise of receiving similar or greater gifts in return.

-� Selling of products in the name of god that do religious benefits to the members, is another form of scam technique adopted by scammers.
+• Selling products in the name of God that are claimed to offer religious or spiritual benefits to members is another scam technique used by fraudsters.

-� Church Cults, another form of church scam under the guise of some faith that recruits members and convinces the members of the church to hand over all their possessions in the name of god.
+• Church cults, another form of church scam, operate under the guise of religious faith, recruiting members and convincing them to hand over all their possessions in the name of God.

 Tips to avoid church scams: